zivz/weatherapp_codelab/codelab.md

 4. Name it `CurrentWeather.swift`

 By examining our response, we need to decode the following pieces:

-from the first hierarchy we'll need:
+* From the first hierarchy we'll need:
   * "name" for the Location label

-from weather structure, we'll need:
+* From weather structure, we'll need:
   * "main" for weather description and image.

-from main structure, we'll need:
+* From main structure, we'll need:
   * "temp" for weather description.

 The current date label will not be taken from the network response.